linkpy/pancake-pm/README.md

 If the package has the file `package-name/sources/myfile.nelua`, it can be loaded by doing `require 'myfile'`.

 If the package is loaded by another package, the global PPM_SUB_PACKAGE will be set to true in the preprocessor.

+PPM automatically creates a .gitignore file with `packages/*` excluded **but** `packages/pancake-pm` included (removing that folder makes everything to fail) and automatically setup a git repo.